diegomejia/passwd-service/README.md

 node index.js

+This will try to read information from "/etc/passwd" and "/etc/group" by default depending on the request.

+To set the paths of the passwd and group file manually use one or both of the command line options

+-passwd /path/to/passwd
+-group /path/to/group

+Absolute paths to files are expected, for Example:

+node index.js -passwd /Users/user1/Desktop/passwdTestfFile -group /Users/user1/Desktop/groupTestFile

 "passwd-service listening on port 2000"

 Is printed in the terminal to verify the (ExpressJS) server is running and listening for GET requests.